Sure, starting a home daycare seems simple enough – it’s just babysitting, right? WRONG!!

 Who are you?

 Simply state who you are and why you are qualified to open a home daycare.
 Don’t worry if you think you aren’t qualified.
+You don’t need a background in early childhood education to run an in home child care business.
 Chances are you are more qualified than you think, so take a deep breath and just go for it.
 The following are a few examples:

 I am Liz, a stay at home mom of 2.

 I am Sally, a preschool teacher taking a break from teaching to stay at home with my kids.

 List the types of services you plan on providing.
 Think about who your ideal client would be and what services they would need.